-The dial was the most visible part of a watch, and from metal to porcelain to celluloid they came in an incredible array of styles, fonts and colors.
+The dial was the most visible part of a watch, coming in an incredible array of styles, fonts and colors on substrates from metal to porcelain to celluloid.
 Learn the basics of dial construction and the types of materials used, see the different layouts, and enjoy a section devoted to fancy dials and private labels.

 A porcelain-enamel (glass) dial started as a stamped copper disc before the holes were drilled, any cutouts made, or the feet attached.
 Sintered porcelain was then powdered onto the top and fired in a kiln until the porcelain flowed like wax.
 The characters and signatures were all added later by teenage girls, who had the smallest hands.